 My name is Robert and perhaps I could be your next French tutor?
-I live in Albuquerque, NM across from the University of New Mexico campus where I just finished my MA in Secondary Education in the field of French.
-I have a NM State teaching license and have taught French for the public-school district in my city, and currently teach Levels I-IV French online from my home office for Varsity Tutors.
-My history with the French language goes back many years.
-I have studied the language since I was young; all the way through high school, college, and graduate school.
-Along this journey I have lived in France on 6 separate occasions and studied French at 3 different universities there totaling over 2 years of living in the country.
-As a result, I have a very genuine French accent and understanding of the language having lived there and can work with you to considerably improve your knowledge.
+I live in Albuquerque, NM across from the University of New Mexico where I just finished my MA in Secondary Education for French.
+I have a NM State teaching license and have taught HS French for the public-school district in my city, and currently teach Levels I-IV French online from my home office for Varsity Tutors.
+My history with the French language goes back many years though.
+I have studied the language since I was young; all the way through HS, College, and Grad school.
+Along this journey I have lived in France on 6 separate occasions & studied French at 3 different universities there totaling over 2 years of living in the country.
+As a result, I have a very genuine accent & understanding of the language and can work with you to considerably improve your knowledge.
 I have instructed online with Varsity for several years now, and have developed a consistent & authentic approach to internet education.
-I have helped many people learn French that began their study as complete or near beginners; children, middle, high school and college students, all the way to adult business executives.
-Tutoring is fun for me as I get a chance to work 1 on 1 with eager learners.
-I would like to work with you next!
-My goal is to impart real-world educational skill sets so you can use what you learn to navigate your way through multiple dialogues and scenarios in French speaking regions.
-So, tell me about your goals and reasons for studying French, and accordingly I'll help you accomplish what you would like and hope to achieve; whether it's for school, business, travel, or just fun.
-I am patient and casual in my tutoring style and have lots of materials and resources to choose from, or we can use your school or personal material to learn according to your needs.
+I have helped many people of all age groups learn French, yet specialize working with students & learners working on level II-IV skills.
+Instructing & tutoring French is the only subject I have with Varsity Tutors.
+It is my professional occupation, and I would like to work with you next if you'd like!
+My goal is to impart real-world educational skill sets to you so you can use what you learn to navigate your way through multiple dialogues and scenarios in French speaking regions.
+So, let me know your goals & reasons for studying French, and accordingly I'll help you accomplish what you would like & expect to achieve; whether it's for school, business or leisure.
+I am patient and casual in my tutoring style, and have a lot of materials & resources to choose from, or we can use your personal files to learn according to your needs.
 Merci!
-I hope to work with you soon Robert
+I hope to work with you soon...
+Robert

 Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelors, Management